 Museum of World Cultures is one of Europe’s top ethnological museums with more than 65,000 artifacts.
 Another important museum, Museum of Ancient Sculpture, is home to a large collection of Asian, Egyptian, Greek, and Roman sculptures.
 The Icon Museum houses more than a thousand Christian Orthodox images.
-German Architectural Museum focuses on architectural design, the German Film Museum on the history of the cinema and the Lumière brothers, the Museum of Applied Art displays more than 30,000 objects of European and Asian decorative art.
+German Architectural Museum focuses on architectural design, German Film Museum on the history of cinema and the Lumière brothers, the Museum of Applied Art displays more than 30,000 objects of European and Asian decorative art.

-The Städel Art Museum houses a remarkable collection of paintings from the 14th century that includes works by old masters such as Rembrandt, Vermeer, and Goya, but also modern painters like Monet, Degas, Beckman, and Picasso.
+The Städel Art Museum houses a remarkable collection of paintings from the 14th century that includes works by old masters such as Rembrandt, Vermeer and Goya, but also modern painters like Monet, Degas, Beckman and Picasso.

 Pick your favorite museum or just stroll around and enjoy this lovely area.

-Look at the horizon from the observation deck of the Main tower
+Look at the horizon from the observation deck of the Main Tower

 Make a stopover at St. Paul’s Church

-Make a stopover at St. Paul’s Church, a 18th century church of a great significance for Germans.
-The church began as a Lutheran church with a circular plan that made a perfect space for the first democratically elected parliament in Germany in 1848, and even though the building returned to its original function, it represents the birthplace of German democracy.
+Make a stopover at St. Paul’s Church, a 18th century church of great significance for the Germans.
+The church began as a Lutheran church with a circular plan that made a perfect space for the first democratically elected parliament in Germany in 1848, and even though the building returned to its original function, it still represents the birthplace of German democracy.

-Be enchanted by visiting Frankfurt Cathedral
+Be enchanted by the Frankfurt Cathedral

 St. Bartholomew’s Cathedral is one of the most magnificent structures in Germany built in Gothic style between the 13th and 15th centuries.
-During the Holy Roman Empire it hosted the coronation of Emperors that took place in the Election Chapel.
-If you decide to enter the Cathedral, don’t miss magnificent Crucifixion by Hans Backoffen from the beginning of 16th century, many numerous carved side altars dating from the 15th and 16th centuries, and the most important relic – Pieces of Saint Bartholomew’s skull.
+During the Holy Roman Empire, it hosted the coronation of emperors that took place in the Election Chapel.
+If you decide to enter the Cathedral, don’t miss the magnificent Crucifixion by Hans Backoffen from the beginning of 16th century, many numerous carved side altars dating from the 15th and 16th centuries, and the most important relic – Pieces of Saint Bartholomew’s skull.